digital-futures-academy/airport-challenge/README1.md

 |Airport  | airportPlanes[@plane]     |takeOffPlane(@plane) | @String |
 | Plane   | id @String                | getId()          | @String |

+TESTS
+4a)airportPlanes length decreases by 1 when plane takes off 4b) A string is returned to confirm removal when takeOff is called on instance of plane

 **User Story 5**
 As an air traffic controller
 To avoid confusion